top of page

 Hard water mineral sediment collects at the bottom of the tank; this separation of caustic minerals is caused by hot water temperatures exceeding 120 degrees, and more incredibly, the minerals form layers at the bottom of the tank in the form of a jelly after about 12 months or so, this jelly starts to solidify (harden), flushing your tank every 6-12 months will remove this jelly (dirty or acid water as known in the industry) before it's too late.

-Undersized water heater for the size of home and family members has also caused excessive overheating, leading to premature tank failure.
+An undersized water heater for the size of the home and family members has also caused excessive overheating, leading to premature tank failure.
 High water pressure and heat expansion also determine premature tank failures.

 Can a 6-year warranty water heater be made to last longer?